North Warrandyte

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of North Warrandyte has one of the highest income levels in Australia, according to AreaSearch's aggregation of latest ATO data for the financial year 2023.
-The median income among taxpayers in North Warrandyte is $58,629, with an average income of $95,368.
-These figures compare to Greater Melbourne's median and average incomes of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated current incomes as of September 2025 would be approximately $63,466 (median) and $103,236 (average).
-Census data indicates that household, family, and personal incomes in North Warrandyte rank highly nationally, between the 81st and 94th percentiles.
-The $4000+ earnings band captures 30.7% of the community, with a total of 932 individuals, differing from regional levels where the $1,500 - 2,999 category predominates at 32.8%.
-Higher earners form a substantial portion, with 45.9% exceeding $3,000 weekly, suggesting strong purchasing power within the community.
-After housing costs, residents retain 87.7% of their income, reflecting robust purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+The suburb of North Warrandyte has one of the highest income levels in Australia, according to the latest data from the Australian Taxation Office (ATO) aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in North Warrandyte is $58,629, and the average income stands at $95,368.
+These figures compare to those for Greater Melbourne, which are $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $63,466 (median) and $103,236 (average) as of September 2025.
+Census data reveals that household, family, and personal incomes in North Warrandyte all rank highly nationally, between the 81st and 94th percentiles.
+The data shows that the $4000+ earnings band captures 30.7% of the community (932 individuals), which differs from regional levels where the $1,500 - 2,999 category predominates at 32.8%.
+A substantial number of higher earners reside in North Warrandyte, with 45.9% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retain 87.7% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income